 Dr. Lisa Roth was newly married and fresh from a fellowship in pediatric hematology/oncology when she became a cancer patient: a swollen lymph node near her collarbone proved to be part of a larger tumor in her chest.
-Dr. Roth — an assistant professor of pediatrics, of pediatrics in medicine, and of pathology and laboratory medicine — completed a four-month course of chemotherapy for Hodgkin lymphoma in December 2013.
+Dr. Roth — an assistant professor of pediatrics, of pediatrics in medicine, and of pathology and laboratory medicine at Weill Cornell Medicine and a pediatric oncologist at NewYork-Presbyterian/Weill Cornell Medical Center — completed a four-month course of chemotherapy for Hodgkin lymphoma in December 2013.
 A few months later, with her disease in remission, she began training for a 10K with the Leukemia & Lymphoma Society.
 She ran that race, then tackled her first half-marathon — and in 2015, she gave birth to a son.

 You’ve dedicated your career to treating and researching cancer — Hodgkin lymphoma in particular.
 What was it like to have the disease yourself?
 In some ways it was very challenging, because I understood all the complications that could arise.
 But on the other hand, I knew that Hodgkin lymphoma is relatively curable, so that was comforting.
 I was surprised at what aspects were hardest for me, like losing my hair — being visibly sick.
 As a doctor, you’re usually not that vulnerable.

 During your treatment, did you ever wish you knew less about the disease?
 Absolutely.
 And at times it was hard to keep my family informed on a level they could understand, because as an oncologist, the discussions I had with my physicians were very different than those that a patient typically has.